 Call Strategy Risks.
 The path dependency (i.e., the continued use) of the Fund's call writing strategy will impact the extent that the Fund participates in the positive price returns of NFLX and, in turn, the Fund's returns, both during the term of the sold call options and over longer time periods.
 If, for example, each month the Fund were to sell 7% out-of-the-money call options having a one-month term, the Fund's participation in the positive price returns of NFLX will be capped at 7% in any given month.
-However, over a longer period (e.g., 5 months), the Fund should not be expected to participate fully in the first 35% (i.e., 5 months x 7%) of the positive price returns of NFLX, or the Fund may even lose money, even if the NFLX share price has appreciated by at least that much over such period, if during any month over that period NFLX had a return less than 7%.
-This example illustrates that both the Fund's participation in the positive price returns of NFLX and its returns will depend not only on the price of NFLX but also on the path that NFLX takes over time.
+However, over a longer period (e.g., 5 months), the Fund should not be expected to participate fully in the first 35% (i.e., 5 months x 7%) of the positive price returns of NFLX share price has appreciated by at least that much over such period, if during any month over that period NFLX had a return less than 7%.
+This example illustrates that both the Fund's participation in the positive price returns of NFLX but also on the path that NFLX takes over time.